kriplanimanisha-gif/ai-powered-gis-pmo-decision-intelligence/README.md

 **🔎 3.
 Cross-Source PMO Intelligence**

-This should become one of the strongest Phase 1 capabilities, because your current problem is fragmentation.
+This should become one of the strongest Phase 1 capabilities, because current problem is fragmentation.

 GenAI can connect information that currently exists separately in Planview, ADO, Jira and SharePoint.